 World Chocolate Day

-World Chocolate Day is all about celebrating our love for chocolate and marks the anniversary of the introduction of chocolate to Europe in 1550.
-It is usually celebrated on 7 July and aims to show chocolate’s versatility, how it is used to flavour and enhance different food and drinks and how it makes a perfect gift!
+World Chocolate Day is all about celebrating our love for chocolate and its importance to us all.
+It is also about celebrating its versatility and how it is used to flavour and enhance so many different food and drinks.
+The best reason of all is that it makes a perfect gift, and we are likely to be givers or receivers of chocolate in one way or another.

-Many favourite chocolate bars and sweets have been around for longer than you may think.
-Crunchie, Flake and Fruit and Nut were developed in 1920s with Mars, Milky Way, Kit Kat, Maltesers, Aero and Smarties following in the UK soon after.
+Lots of our favourite chocolate bars have been around for around a hundred years.
+Crunchie, Flake and Fruit and Nut were developed in 1920s, and then Mars, Milky Way, Kit Kat, Maltesers, Aero and Smarties came in the 1930s.

 Interesting facts about chocolate

-- Chocolate has a melting point of 30-32 degrees centigrade which is lower than human body temperature.
-This is why it starts to melt as soon as we touch it.
+- Chocolate has a melting point of 30-32 degrees centigrade which is lower than our body temperatures which is the reason it melts as soon as we touch it

-- It takes around 400 dried cocoa beans to make 1lb/450g of chocolate.
+- It takes 400 dried cocoa beans to make 1lb of chocolate and each cocoa pod on the tree contains between 20 and 60 beans.

 - 100g milk chocolate